samip779/authentication-system/readme.md

 Mail trap is used for fake email testing for development phase of the api.
 You can signup and us it [HERE](https://mailtrap.io).
-You will get followings credentials after signing up which should be kept in your .env file.
+You will get followings credentials after signing up which should be stored in your .env file.

 ```
 MAILTRAP_USERNAME